getanwar/message-service/README.md

 ### Microservice Architecture

-The tawk-messages-service is built as a standalone microservice focusing exclusively on messages and conversations.
+The messages-service is built as a standalone microservice focusing exclusively on messages and conversations.
 This separation of concerns allows for:

 1. **Independent Scaling**: The message service can be scaled independently of other services based on its specific load requirements.
 2. **Focused Development**: Teams can work on this service without impacting other parts of the system.